Skip to main content

 To deploy the documentation to GitHub Pages, you will need to generate a GitHub Personal Access Token.
 Go to GitHub Personal Access Tokens and create a new token with the repo scope.

-Then, to deploy the documentation to GitHub Pages, run the following command:
+Then, to deploy the documentation to GitHub Pages, run the following command from the documentation directory:

 pnpm run deploy